 They are made from bits of real wood, generally salvaged from lumber mills.
 (Waste not, want not!)
-The wood is shredded into small pieces and dried before being forced through a very small hole in a die.
+The wood is shredded into small pieces or sawdust and dried before being forced through a small hole in a die.

 The compression causes lignin, a natural polymer in plant tissue, to heat up and soften.
 After passing through the die, the lignin cools and hardens and acts like a glue, holding the wood in the pellet shape.
 Once shaped, they’re cut into short lengths and packaged.

-Heating Pellets Aren’t the Same as Barbecue Smoking Pellets
+Heating Pellets Aren’t the Same as Those for Barbecue

 We’ll discuss this more in a bit, but it’s important to point out the distinction.